issueapp/spring/issues/demo/data/philly-sourdough.md

         action: Store Location

 ---
-SPREAD each piece of sourdough with PHILLY.
+SPREAD each piece of sourdough with PHILADELPHIA.
 Place on serving plates.
 DUST the peaches with icing sugar and chargrill for 2-3 minutes on each side or until tender.
 Arrange on PHILLY and serve immediately.

 ### What you need